johannhartmann/gritql-mcp/README.md

 ### Running Tests

 The project uses `pytest` for unit and integration testing.
-To run the test suite:
+The test suite includes a full simulation of an MCP host to validate the server's behavior.
 ```bash
 pytest
 ```